-The Margaret M. Bridwell Art Library, located on the main floor of Schneider Hall, contains the University of Louisville's research collection in art, design, and architecture.
+The Margaret M. Bridwell Art Library, located on the main floor of Schneider Hall in room 102, contains the University of Louisville's research collection in art, design, and architecture.
 The Art Library holds nearly 92,000 volumes covering the areas of painting, drawing, sculpture, printmaking, glass, photography, architectural history, interior architecture, graphic design, art education, pottery, fiber arts, and decorative arts.
-The collection is particularly strong in photography, modern and contemporary art, and textiles and fiber art.
-We subscribe to over 300 domestic and foreign journals and museum bulletins, provide access to the major indexes, and are actively building a strong collection of over 600 artists' books.
+The collection is particularly strong in photography, modern and contemporary art, and design.
+We subscribe to hundreds of domestic and foreign journals and museum bulletins, provide access to the major indexes, and are building a diverse collection of over 600 artists' books.

 The Margaret M. Bridwell Art Library contains the University of Louisville's research collection in art, design, and architecture.

 The Art Library also has a rare book room that holds approximately 5,400 rare and scarce volumes and 200 linear feet of archival materials housing the papers of artists and architects, most with local and regional connections.
-Artist files contain exhibition notices, brochures, newspaper and journal articles, and other ephemera on artists from the region or who have a connection to the region.
-Information files contain newspaper and journal articles, brochures, reports, student papers, etc., on topics related to Louisville, to Kentucky and to the region.
+Artist and information files contain exhibition notices, brochures, newspaper and journal articles, and other ephemera from the region or who have a connection to the region.

 The Art Library is open year-round to the public.
 You can learn more about the library at the Art Library's Facebook page, Instagram, and the University Libraries' blog.